Mano309/portfolio-website/README.md

 # portfolio-website
-A digital showcase of my skills, projects, and creative journey!
-Built with HTML, CSS, and JavaScript, this portfolio reflects my passion for web development.
-Explore my work, get to know me, and let's connect!
-Hosted with  on GitHub Pages
+A dynamic and interactive portfolio showcasing my journey as a web developer.
+Built with HTML, CSS, Bootstrap, and Basic JavaScript, this website highlights my skills, education, and projects.
+Designed for a seamless user experience, it reflects my passion for technology and innovation.
+Explore my work and let's connect!
+Hosted with ❤️ on GitHub Pages